jbampton/eclipse-cheatsheets-to-dita-to-pdf/README.md

 #Eclipse cheat sheets to DITA to PDF

-I worked on the open source Java based project [Debrief](http://debrief.info/) on GitHub at https://github.com/debrief/debrief and this project is based on some parts of the document publishing that I did in that project.
+I worked on the open source Java based project [Debrief](http://debrief.info/) the leading maritime analysis tool which is also on GitHub at [https://github.com/debrief/debrief](https://github.com/debrief/debrief).
+This project is based on some parts of the document publishing that I did in that project.
 See the glossary of links at the bottom of this README which describe the technologies being used.

 Note: Now supporting multiple output formats - PDF, HTMLHelp, TocJS, XHTML.